t-mbindra/chat-with-your-data/README.md

 12. Select ```Upload a custom app``` and open the downloaded zip file.
 Click on ```Add``` when prompted.
 Select where you want to use the app.

 >[!Note]
+> Check the status of all your local bots on [Microsoft Bot Framework](https://dev.botframework.com/bots).
+> Check the status of all your Teams apps on [Teams Developer Portal](https://dev.teams.microsoft.com/apps).
-> You can check the status of all Azure resources on the [Azure Portal](https://portal.azure.com/#home) by navigating to the relevant resource group.
+> Check the status of all Azure resources on [Azure Portal](https://portal.azure.com/#home) by navigating to the relevant resource group.

 > If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.